 French Silk Pie filling is made with butter, sugar, 60% chocolate, vanilla and almond extract, and eggs.
 For the crust, you can use your favorite recipe, or opt for a store-bought version to save some time!

-French Silk Pie Has RAW Eggs?
-Is It Safe To Eat?
+It Has Raw Eggs, Is It Safe To Eat?

 This is a bit of a loaded question, but the answer is: Yes.
 That being said, those who are pregnant, elderly, and children should probably not eat this pie.
 Even though there is very little health risk associated with it, these people are at higher risk for illness.
 So it’s best just to be careful.